Cerebral Palsy & SDR

 It always bothered me that no one knew about SDR.
 I started telling everyone I knew as soon as I learned about it.
 After SDR, I was laser focused on getting the word out, honoring Dr. Park and and paying it forward so more adults and children with CP could get new legs like me.
 So, I did what I did best: write.
 I shared my story on my blog, but that wasn’t enough.

-SDR is responsible for myriad experiences since my journey started over four years ago: I made new friends from all over the world, I travelled to the England and Wales, and I’m well-known in the cerebral palsy community for my advocacy work.
+SDR is responsible for myriad experiences since my journey started over the last four years.
+I made friends from all over the world, I travelled to the England and Wales, and I’m well-known in the cerebral palsy community for my advocacy work.
 Plus, I’ve been featured in the media (radio and in print), I’ve been published and re-published by The Mighty in addition to other sites, and I was interviewed by Special Books by Special Kids!
 I continue raising awareness for CP, SDR.
 I’m proud that my What CP Looks Like FB page is changing the world’s perception of the most common childhood disability.
 Most noteworthy, my story proves that one small act can change other people’s lives.
 Everyone has a story.
 Share yours.
 You never know who needs to hear it and, you might just change your life — and consequently, change the lives of others in the process.

 Thank You, Dr. Park!